Dr Paul Tonson

 Mont Albert North

-I was born in New Zealand to dedicated Baptist parents.
-From a study background in Maths and Economics, I undertook seminary studies among American Baptists in Rochester, New York (1971-75), focusing on Hebrew Bible.
+After less than a year in the Australian public service doing econometric work, I undertook seminary studies among American Baptists in Rochester, New York (1971-75), focusing on Hebrew Bible.
 Through the liberal ethos of the professors, and the activism of women, Blacks and Gays, I began a journey towards a radically progressive viewpoint.

 During fifteen years ministry in NZ, I completed an M.Theol (MCD) around the figure of Abraham, as presented in the Bible, the Talmud and the Qur’an.
-This study underlies my ongoing commitment to interfaith endeavours and my earlier role in JCMA (Jews Christians and Muslims in Australia).
-I am aligned with other Christian leaders who would prefer Religion Studies to be included in the general curriculum rather than provided within the special SRI framework as at present.
+This study underlies my ongoing commitment to interfaith endeavours

-I am committed to dialogue with other voices, in order to open my beliefs and my life to the test of authenticity which can be most effectively offered not by a fellow believer but by the Other, including those of no faith.
+I am also committed to dialogue with other voices, in order to open my beliefs and my life to the test of authenticity which can be most effectively offered not by a fellow believer but by the Other, including those of no faith.

 • Work